Posting on the MSU Extension Events Calendar

 - If viewing training resources simultaneously as to when posting an event, view training resources in a web browser in which you are not logged into dotCMS.

 - Add your event to the calendar as soon as a program name, date and location have been identified; you do not need to have all the event details together in order to post.
 Simply make note in the description of the event that more information and registration will be added closer to the event date.
 Then, remember to update your event as more information is determined (e.g., speakers, breakout sessions).
-If you are using the ANR Events Management System for registration, the Event Services team will add the registration link once the event has been activated.

 - Make sure to always tag your event “MSU Extension” as well as the tag(s) associated with the website folder(s) in which you are posting your event.